-There are a number of ways IHG customers can earn some extra points, including capitalizing on dining.
-If you’re already going out to eat or ordering take-out, this method is pretty darned simple!
+There are several ways IHG Rewards members can earn some extra points, including capitalizing on dining.
+If you’re already going out to eat or ordering takeout, this method is pretty darned simple!

-This article will walk you through everything you need to know about joining and utilizing the IHG Rewards Club Dining Program.
+This article will walk you through everything you need to know about joining and utilizing the IHG Rewards Dining program.

 Table of contents

 To earn reward points for dining experiences, customers must log in or join the program.
 This process just takes a quick couple of minutes to complete.

 If you are not an IHG Rewards member, you will need to sign up (1 basic form) since you must enter your IHG Rewards membership number to submit on your other forms for the dining program.

 Additionally, before your sign-up process can be finalized, IHG will ask you to provide a credit card to link to the program.
 There is no fee to join the program, and don’t worry — you can link more cards later.

 Don’t miss the section below on which credit cards you should link to maximize your earnings in this program.

 Basics of Using the Program